tanveery/recaptcha-net/README.md

 &lt;add key="RecaptchaSecretKey" value="Your secret key" /&gt;
 &lt;/appSettings&gt;
 </code></pre>
-<p><strong>Note</strong>: The <strong>appSettings</strong> keys are automatically added to your web.config file if you install reCAPTCHA for .NET through Nuget.
-However, you would still need to provide your own site and secret keys in the web.config file of your project.</p>
 <h2>Issues</h2>
 If you find a bug in the library or you have an idea about a new feature, please try to search in the existing list of <a href="https://github.com/tanveery/recaptcha-net/issues">issues</a>.
 If the bug or idea is not listed and addressed there, please <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.